teaching-on-testbeds/ml-energy/notebooks/01-train.md

 :::{.cell}
 ## Building a Neural Network Classifier

-Following the example in the demos you have seen, clear the keras session.
-Then, create a neural network `model` with:
+Create a neural network `model` with:

 -   `nh=256` hidden units in a single dense hidden layer
 -   `sigmoid` activation at hidden units
 -   select the input and output shapes, and output activation, according to the problem requirements.
-Use the variables you defined earlier (`n_tr`, `n_ts`, `n_feat`, `n_class`) as applicable, rather than hard-coding numbers.
 :::

 :::{.cell .code}